 - 1. The truck should be emptied and cleaned before any installation.
 The truck should be parked on a level solid surface, a concrete floor if possible. - 2.
 All lights, tags, steps, etc. that will interfere with the installation should be removed and/or relocated. - 3.
-Position the lifter(s) on the sill of the truck per figures I-1& I-2 and mounting height drawing (Appendix A) and tack weld in place (later in the installation procedure the final weld will be applied).
+Position the lifter on the sill of the truck per figure I-1 and mounting height drawing (Appendix A) and tack weld in place.
+If using an "S" unit for bolt on applications, tack weld the mounting plate in place and attach the lifter to the mounting plate using the 1/2" studs. (tack weld only at this time so that adjustments can be made if necessary.).